dadadel/pyment/README.md

                                 Does the comment starts on the first line after the quotes (default "True")
-          -v, --version         show program's version number and exit
+          -v, --version         show program's version number and exit -d, --init2class      If no docstring to class, then move the __init__ one

 - running tests: